U.S. natgas futures down 3% on record output, mild weather forecasts

 Gas demand was also reduced by outages at LNG export plants, including Berkshire Hathaway Energy's 0.8-billion cubic feet per day (bcfd) Cove Point in Maryland for about three weeks of planned work starting Oct.
 1 and Freeport LNG's 2.0-bcfd plant in Texas for unplanned work after an explosion on June 8.
 Freeport LNG expects the facility to return to at least partial service in early to mid-November.

-Gas was trading around $46 per mmBtu in Europe TRNLTTFMc1 and $36 in Asia JKMc1.
-That was a 6% decline for prices in Europe.
+Gas was trading around $45 per mmBtu in Europe TRNLTTFMc1 and $34 in Asia JKMc1.
+That was a 9% drop for prices in Europe.
 NG/EU

 Russian gas exports via the three main lines into Germany - Nord Stream 1 (Russia-Germany), Yamal (Russia-Belarus-Poland-Germany) and the Russia-Ukraine-Slovakia-Czech Republic-Germany route - have averaged just 1.3 bcfd so far in October, the same as September but well below 9.2 bcfd seen in October 2021.